veracity/veracity-documentation/sections/dataworkbench/dataworkbench.md

 The **Created data sets** tab shows the data sets that workspace members created.

+The **Shared with me** tab shows the data sets that were shared with you.

 For each data set, in the top right corner, you can select the following action icons.
 1. Data set info - see data set name and its description.
 2. Edit table properties - disable or enable column picker and select what data columns to show.